Andy Cohen Explains Why He Skipped Lisa Vanderpump’s Bar Opening On Twitter After Fan Calls Him ‘Disgusting’

 “Lisa distanced herself from all the drama and is living her best life now.
 She is focused on herself and the future and is not playing those catty games,” the insider added.

-To see more of Vanderpump and her co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills Season 9 on Tuesdays at 9 p.m. on Bravo TV.
+To see more of Vanderpump and her co-stars, don’t miss new episodes of Season 9 of The Real Housewives of Beverly Hills on Tuesdays at 9 p.m. on Bravo.